gear-foundation/gear-wiki/docs/examples/nft-marketplace/marketplace.md

 commission percentage (from 1 to 5 percent)
 The marketplace contract is initialized with the following fields;
 - `items` - listed NFTs;
-- `approved_nft_contracts` - nft contracts accounts that can be listed on the marketplace;
+- `approved_nft_contracts` - NFT contracts accounts that can be listed on the marketplace;
 - `approved_ft_contracts` -
 fungible token accounts for which it is possible to buy marketplace items;
 - `tx_id` - the id for tracking transactions in the fungible and non-fungible contracts (See the description of [fungible token](/examples/gft-20.md) and [non-fungible token](/examples/gnft-721.md)).